What Is Cognitive Dissonance In Psychology?

 These peer-reviewed studies, published by the Stanford University Press, have been revisited many times in other research projects and are generally considered to have laid the groundwork for extensive research into cognitive dissonance theory.

 In one study, people were asked to lie and tell others that a boring job was interesting.
+This task was designed to induce cognitive dissonance by creating a conflict between their true beliefs and their actions.
 This concept is often called “induced persuasion” and involves asking someone to perform a task that contradicts their attitudes or beliefs.
 Those who were paid $20 to tell this lie still believed the task was boring after lying about it.
 However, those who only received $1 for the lie usually became convinced the task was actually interesting.
 Not only did they lie about it when instructed to do so, but they displayed the “induced persuasion paradigm” because they also began to believe and reinforce the lie.

-This result can illustrate what came to be known as Festinger's cognitive dissonance theory.
+This result illustrates what came to be known as Festinger's cognitive dissonance theory.
+The cognitive consequences of these experiments demonstrated how people adjust their attitudes when faced with inconsistent beliefs and actions.
 In these peer-reviewed studies, the participants who were paid $20 typically had no reason to change their thinking.
 They didn’t need to convince themselves that the job was interesting, as the payment rewarded them amply enough for acting in a way that contradicted their beliefs, resolving any mental tension.
-However, the participants who were paid $1 generally needed to change their thinking to relieve the discomfort experienced when their actions didn't match with their thoughts, because there was no real reward for doing so.
+However, the participants who were paid $1 generally needed to change their thinking to relieve the discomfort experienced when their actions didn't match with their thoughts because there was no real reward for doing so.
+This mismatch creates a conflicting cognition that individuals are motivated to resolve.
+This group experienced more cognitive dissonance because the lack of sufficient reward heightened the tension between their beliefs and actions.

 Festinger’s dissonance theory proposed that people tend to seek consistency in their attitudes and behaviors.
+This desire for cognitive consistency often drives people to change.
+When people are faced with cognitive inconsistency, they often attempt to restore balance by changing their attitudes or behaviors.
+This process is known as dissonance reduction, where individuals change their attitudes or behaviors to reduce the discomfort.
 When their attitudes, thoughts, and behaviors are inconsistent, individuals usually make changes to overcome the discomfort associated with cognitive dissonance and return to mental harmony.

 Caption

 Once you understand cognitive dissonance, you may notice various examples in everyday life.
+Some common cognitive dissonance examples include situations where people's actions contradict their beliefs or values, like eating unhealthy food despite knowing its risks.
 For example, knowingly engaging in unhealthy habits frequently involves cognitive dissonance.
+Many people experience cognitive dissonance when their actions do not align with their personal values, such as when they procrastinate despite valuing productivity.
 A person might convince themselves that something harmful is harmless or won’t have adverse effects on them.
+This phenomenon can also occur with political beliefs, where individuals support policies that contradict their personal values to maintain group loyalty.

 Smoking tobacco can serve as an example.
+This is an example of holding conflicting beliefs, where someone knows smoking is harmful but continues to do it.
 If you know smoking can lead to cancer but choose to smoke anyway, your behavior can be considered inconsistent with your knowledge.
-To resolve this mental conflict, you might tell yourself that you don’t smoke enough to harm your lungs or that you know individuals who have smoked their entire lives without developing cancer, rather than thinking about the potential consequences that could occur.
+This is a case of two conflicting beliefs where someone’s desire to smoke conflicts with their knowledge of its dangers.
+To resolve this mental conflict, you might tell yourself that you don’t smoke enough to harm your lungs or that you know individuals who have smoked their entire lives without developing cancer rather than thinking about the potential consequences that could occur.

 Cognitive dissonance isn't always a negative occurrence.
 Sometimes, conflicting thoughts can arise when you're making positive changes.
 Consider what happens when you decide to start exercising.
 Beginning a fitness routine can seem grueling, especially if you've been sedentary for years.
 It may be unfamiliar, uncomfortable, tiring, and time-consuming to start this new habit.